pypy/pypy.org/pages/index.rst

 .. class:: small

-On average, PyPy is **4.4 times faser** than CPython
+On average, PyPy is **4.4 times faster** than CPython

 .. figure:: images/pypy_speed_graph.png
     :alt: PyPy vs. Python speed comparison graph"
     :figclass: text-sm

     PyPy trunk (with JIT) benchmark times normalized to CPython.
 Smaller is better.
-Based on he geometric average of all benchmarks
+Based on the geometric average of all benchmarks

 .. raw:: html